 - a.
-Design streets that promote urban resilience and ecosystem health, such as capturing, filtering, and infiltrating stormwater. - b.
+Design streets that capture, filter, and infiltrate stormwater and promote ecosystem health and urban resilience. - b.
 Incorporate greenery into streets to improve air quality, provide shade and beautification, and provide additional natural features, especially where access to parks is limited. - c.
 Coordinate green infrastructure projects with other street design, renewal, and replacement projects.